Nahid5/Cookie-Stealing/README.md

-Some cooklie stealing using php\n
+Some cooklie stealing using php
 **ONLY FOR EDUCATIONAL PURPOSES**

 Some examples of using them: